Norm Drucker: Retirement and death

-In January 1943, World War II interrupted Drucker's college career.
-In the U.S. Army for 3 1/2 years, he served in Europe and was discharged a first Lieutenant.

-After the war, Drucker played professionally in the New York State Professional Basketball League for the Troy Celtics Later, he was traded to the Trenton Tigers in the American Basketball League and played on their 1946-47 championship team.

-In 1949, Drucker began his officiating career refereeing AAU, high school, collegiate, and American Basketball League games.
-Two years later he refereed one NBA game and in 1953 he moved up to the NBA with a full schedule of games.
 In 1989, Drucker came out of retirement and joined the World Basketball League, a minor league, as its Supervisor of Officials, a position he held for the four-year life of that league.

 Drucker was inducted into the CCNY Athletic Hall of Fame in 1986.
 In 1994, he was inducted into the New York City Basketball Hall of Fame for his officiating career and was also inducted in 1998 into the National Jewish Sports Hall of Fame.

 His son, Jim Drucker, served as commissioner of two professional sports leagues, the Continental Basketball Association from 1978 to 1986 and the Arena Football League from 1994 to 1996, and was ESPN's legal correspondent from 1989 to 1993.

-Drucker retired to East Norriton, Pennsylvania, and died in 2015.
+Drucker retired to East Norriton Township, Pennsylvania, and died on February 6, 2015.
+He is buried in the Montefiore Cemetery in Jenkintown, Pennsylvania.